sukarnozhang/data_engineer_project_1/project_plan.md

 (path=src/etl/load.py)
 In loading the database to the pgadmin,tables need to be loaded.
 If tables are first time loaded then new table is inserted in the pgadmin.
 If new data from website comes in "Upsert" function is utilised.
 For staging transformational loading(staging_stock) , it is sourced from newly upserted transformed table(stocks_intraday) loaded in pgadmin.
+LOAD
+Use SQLAlchemy to connect with Postgres database in AWS and upload the final datasets.
+Use Python BOTO Library to connect and upload the inital and final datasets to S3.
+Solution Architecture
+Use Github to host project code and documentation.
+Build the local project as a docker file.
+Host the project as a Docker file in ECR.
+Create private S3 Bucket to place the .env file which will store runtime variables and secrets.
+Create S3 bucket to store the inital and final datasets to S3 Create Postgres Database in Cloud using AWS RDS Web Service.
+Create appropriate inline IAM policy that would be required by the ECS service.
+Create appropriate IAM policy for the users to run the ECS tasks.

 ## ETL Pipeline
 To run the pipeline in your local system, execute the following command: